1906 San Francisco Earthquake and Fire Visualizations

-Interactive Map of 1906 Earthquake Photos, The Bancroft Library (more info) An interactive map of the city that allows the Bancroft's photographic archive of the quake to be searched by region of the city.
+Interactive Map of 1906 Earthquake Photos, The Bancroft Library ( This site may be offline. ) An interactive map of the city that allows the Bancroft's photographic archive of the quake to be searched by region of the city.
 The map is divided into regions, and points of interest are highlighted.
 By comparing photographs taken in each region, it's possible to compare how different areas of the city were affected by the earthquake.

 Seismogram of the 1906 Earthquake, USGS (more info) A seismogram of the 1906 Earthquake from a recording station in Gottingen, Germany.
 The records here show 26 minutes of north-south and east-west motion, recording the P and S waves from the great quake.
 When the surface waves arrived 26 minutes later, they threw the seismograph off-scale.
 Additional USGS resources can be found at the USGS Earthquake Hazards Program (more info) page on the 1906 quake.

 San Francisco earthquake and fire, April 18, 1906, Library of Congress (more info) This silent film in four parts documents the damage sustained by San Francisco and its famous landmarks.
 Recorded in the days after the disaster, the film shows San Franciscans at work, cleaning the debris and trying to deal with the disaster.
 The film is available in Real Media, QuickTime and MPEG format.